For a printer-friendly version, click here

 i.
 A Newsletter editor will be appointed by the President and shall be responsible for layout and quality of the monthly newsletter.
 He/She will also be responsible for the copying, mailing, or e-mailing of the newsletter.

 j.
 Club Officers are expected to submit an Officers Report for the Newsletter each month.
-The Officers Report for the Historian is optional.

 k.
 Newsletter articles are to be submitted to the Editor no less than one week after each meeting and the newsletter will be published no later than the end of the month.

 ARTICLE 7.
 DUTIES OF OFFICERS: